ClementNerma/Rave/docs/books/hybrid.md

 Yes, this interface is empty.
 Because it is empty, every single class implements it.
 So every class will match the requirement of implementing the `Any` interface, and we can use it in our programs!

 But, because it is empty, we can't use **any** member of the values we get from it.
 So, how could we ever need it?
-That's because of things like reflection we'll later, that can grant information on absolutely any type, and with some macros.
+That's because of things like reflection we'll later, that can grant information on absolutely any type, and with some flexs.
 But most of the time, we simply won't use it.
 Simply remember that if you need to accept any type of value in one of your functions for instance, this interface exists.

 ### Traits